 Mode selection

-The camera in fixed focus mode should be selected for augmented reality.
+The camera in fixed focus mode shall be selected for augmented reality.
 If continuous focusing is adopted, the focus change shall be smooth.

-The augmented reality system should be equipped with a camera loopmotor.
+The augmented reality system shall be equipped with a camera loopmotor.

 Time alignment

 The mobile device shall be in alignment with the time on camera and sensors such as IMU, and the time stamp difference shall not exceed 5ms.